jgclark/NotePlan-Plugins/README-Plugins.md

 - `{STRING}` -- general string  **Q for EM: How to encapsulate the string to pass all sorts of characters safely?
 Base64?**
 - `{TITLE}` -- a note's title

-**Q for EM: Any others?**
+**Q for EM: Any others?
+I think we'll might also need a way to pass an array of filenames.**

 ## config.json
-The JSON file that stores the actual current Preference settings.
+This is the JSON file that stores the actual current Preference settings.
 This will be maintained by NotePlan.
 When a plugin is installed, it copies any `plugin.preference` item defaults into this file.

-## Environment variables
+## Referencing Files
-The following environment variables will be set, which the plugin can look up:
+The following **environment variables** will be set, which the plugin can look up:
 1. `CALENDAR_DIR`, the full filepath of the 'Calendar' directory in the NotePlan data area.
 2. `NOTES_DIR`, the full filepath of the 'Notes' directory in the NotePlan data area.

-**Q for EM: Is it OK to do this please?**
+**Q for EM: Is it OK to do this?**

-## Current Directory
-When the plugin is called it can assume its current working directory is in the plugin's folder.
+When the plugin is called it can assume its **current working directory** is in the plugin's folder.

 **Q for EM: This is the bit I'm least clear about.
 Does this even make sense?
 Is it possible?**